rdwinter2/standards/ServiceLevelAgreement.md

     https://api.flow.io

-  - Downtime means, for a service, that there is more than one minute of sustained unavailibilty.
+  - Downtime means, for a service, that there is more than one minute of sustained unavailability.

-  - Sustained unavailibilty is defined as all healthcheck requests to the service within a one minute period have failed.
+  - Sustained unavailability is defined as all healthcheck requests to the service within a one minute period have failed.

   - Monthly Uptime Percentage means total number of minutes in a calendar month minus the number of minutes of Downtime suffered in